-All applicants are encouraged to submit a college entrance examination as part of the application file.
-Options include the Scholastic Assessment Test (SAT) of the College Entrance Examination Board, the ACT, and the Classic Learning Test (CLT).
+All applicants are encouraged but not required to submit a college entrance examination as part of the application file.
+Options include the SAT, ACT, and CLT.
 Admission decisions are made holistically, and students also have the option to waive the test score requirement.
-However, applicants seeking consideration for additional opportunities listed below should plan to submit a college entrance examination:
+Applicants seeking consideration for additional opportunities listed below should plan to submit a college entrance examination: